open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   * thread 1 died, thread 3 started
   * pid = `1001`, tid = `2`, #PF = `53`
   * pid = `1001`, tid = `3`, #PF = `5`

+Note that in the following examples, Cumulative aggregation temporality is discussed before Delta aggregation temporality because asynchronous Counter and UpDownCounter measurements are input to the API with specified Cumulative aggregation temporality.

 ##### Asynchronous example: Cumulative temporality